What Is a Text Bomb? How Text Bombing Works and How to Protect Yourself

 Stay aware, stay secure

 The threat posed by text bombs is real, persistent, and evolving.
-Yet, the first line of defense is awareness.
-By understanding how text bombing works and how to safeguard your device, you place yourself a step ahead of cybercriminals who thrive on unprepared victims.
+Your first line of defense is awareness.
+By understanding how text bombing works and taking concrete steps to protect your device, you are one step ahead of cybercriminals who rely on unprepared targets.

 Protect What Matters